seidefrank/JSONexpr/README.md

 # JSON expressions

-Variables, expressions, and comments (!) in JSON.
+Variables, expressions, and comments (!) in JSON config files.
 Finally.

 This repository contains a near-trivial Python function, `jsonex_to_json()`, that converts a _JSON expression_ to valid JSON.
 We define a JSON expression